opentok/OpenTok-Ruby-SDK/README.md

 token = OTSDK.generateToken :session_id => session, :role => OpenTok::RoleConstants::PUBLISHER, :connection_data => "username=Bob,level=4"
 </pre>

+Possible Errors:
+> "Null or empty session ID are not valid"
+> "An invalid session ID was passed"

-# Manipulating Archive Videos
+## Manipulating Archive Videos
 To Download or delete archived video, you must have an Archive ID which you get from the javascript library.
 If you are unfamiliar with archiving concepts, please visit our [archiving tutorial](http://www.tokbox.com/opentok/api/documentation/gettingstartedarchiving)

-# Delete Archives
+## Delete Archives
 OpenTok SDK has a function `deleteArchive` that lets you delete videos in a recorded archive.
 Use your `OpenTokSDK` object to call `deleteArchive` `deleteArchive` takes in 2 parameters and returns a true or false boolean representing the success of the delete request